radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Organizations relying on dynamic discovery SHOULD have some way of automatically sharing which realms are valid, and which are not.
 There are a number of possibilities here, and choosing the best one is up to each individual organization.

 Clients supporting dynamic discovery SHOULD require that servers use certificates from a private Certification Authority (CA).
-Clients MUST NOT accept server certificates rooted from public CAs (e.g. as is done for web servers).
+Clients MUST NOT automatically accept server certificates rooted from public CAs (e.g. as is done for web servers).
+Instead, clients MUST be configurable to use only a limited set of CAs.
+The default list of accepted CAs SHOULD be empty.

   Similarly, servers SHOULD require that clients use certificates from a private Certification Authority (CA).
 Servers MUST NOT accept client certificates rooted from a public CA.

 Servers which accept connections from dynamic discover are necessarily open to the Internet.
 Administrators SHOULD limit the source IP of allowed connections.
 Server SHOULD filter received packets by NAI, and close connections when the NAIs in incoming packets do not match the NAI(s) that the server expects.
 This mismatch indicates either a misconfigured or malicious client.

 Both clients and servers can send any data inside of a TLS tunnel.
 Implementations SHOULD take care to treat the data inside of a TLS tunnel as a potential source of attacks.

-Implementations may not need one connection per realm, even if multiple realms use the same destination IP or host name.
+Where multiple realms resolve to the same destination IP address, implementations MAY send packets for multiple realms across a connection to that IP address.
 Clients SHOULD use SNI to indicate which realm they are connecting to.
 Servers SHOULD present a certificate for the requested realm, instead of using a shared or "hosting" certificate which is owned by the hosting provider, and is used by multiple realms.
 Such certificate sharing decreases security, and increases operational costs.

 Where systems do not have a pre-defined list of allowed realms, implementations MUST support negative caching.
 That is, if the lookup for a particular realm fails, or a connection to that realm fails, then the implementation needs to cache that negative result for a period of time.
 This cache needs to be examined prior to any new lookup or connection being made.
 If there is an entry in the negative cache, then the server MUST skip the lookup or connection attempt, and instead return an immediate error.
 This negative cache time SHOULD be configurable.